Big crowd in fine festive spirit for the Kimberley Christmas lights switch-on

 Organised by the town council, the event included live music, fireworks, carols, food, rides, illuminations, Santa’s grotto and a mini-market in the Parish Hall.

-There was also a performance by the Holy Trinity Children’s Dance Group before Santa’s sleigh proession to Toll Bar Square was followed by the fireworks and the big switch-on.
+There was also a performance by the Holy Trinity Children’s Dance Group before Santa’s sleigh procession to Toll Bar Square was followed by the fireworks and the big switch-on.

 Flicking the switch were special guests The Grinch and Cindy-Lou Who from the classic tale The Grinch Who Stole Christmas.